jbloomAus/toy_model_interpretability/README.md

 ## What am I currently doing?

-This figure is from the Engineering Monosemanticity paper from which I drew the initial scripts.
-I'd like to reproduce their results/figures.
+I'd like to reproduce the results/figures of the Engineering Monosemanticity post.
 To show these nicely, I've got a streamlit app:

 ![streamlit_screenshot](resources/streamlit_app_screenshot.png)

 I'm currently running a very simple script that takes advantage of the refactoring I've done to run all of the experiments easily.

+The sweeps I'd like to do:

 Table 1: Training parameters and model architectures.